therealbstern/Logfile-Access/README.md

 * `load_mime_types`: Loaded mime types for filename extensions.

-  Rationale for removal: "new" calls this, and it always bailed out early if it was called again, so it never did nothing useful for users of this module.
+  Rationale for removal: `new` calls this, and it always bailed out early if it was called again, so it never did nothing useful for users of this module.

 * `class_a`: Returned the Class A of the `remote_host`.